TaylorChris2/CS410proj/README.md

   Go to [Finnhub](https://finnhub.io/register) and get an api key which you should put in your ` .env ` folder in the following manner.
 You can use the free tier.

   ~~~
-    API_KEY = "the key you got from Finnhub"
+    SECRET_KEY = "the key you got from Finnhub"
   ~~~

 ## Run the Code